GRAHAMS DIVE ADVENTURES

 The rich and diverse habitats of Port Phillip are home to a huge array of marine life and plants.
-The Port Phillip Taxonomic Toolkit and The Australian Museum provides information, data, images to identify the rich marine life of this magnificent area.
+The Australian Museum and Port Phillip Bay Marine Life provides information, data, images to identify the rich marine life of this magnificent area.

 We are all PADI Advanced Open Water Divers

 "Dive Buddies"!!
-An absolute must when diving "The Drop Off".
-Buddies can provide life saving assistance if you get into a risky situation, and in the Strong Tidal Flow of The Rip, there are certainly many situations that can and do arrive regularly.
+An absolute must when diving "The Lonsdale Wall Drop Off" Buddies can provide life saving assistance if you get into a risky situation, and in the Strong Tidal Flow of The Rip, there are certainly many situations that can and do arrive regularly.
 The three of us experienced divers have all had many, many situations that have caused the Adrenalin To Pump.